ECOSYSTEM Summit Barcelona 2026 Agenda

 The Cleanest Ton: Critical Minerals, Trust, and the New Extractive Bargain

-A breakout on making the cleanest ton visible to the market by linking traceability, emissions, water, biodiversity, community benefit, and responsible processing.
+A panel on making the cleanest ton visible to the market by linking traceability, emissions, water, biodiversity, community benefit, and responsible processing.

 Building Technical Support at the Base of the Value Chain